ricpol/pygrister/readme.rst

     >>> gry.list_cols(table_id='People')  # "gry" is now a python object
     >>> exit()  # and we are back to the shell

-*Note*: Gry is not yet distributed on PyPI - to try it out, you must install Pygrister from this GitHub repo (see below).

 Python version required.
 ------------------------